guser21/RadioIP/README.md

 E.g.

 `telnet localhost 11111`

 ![Radio UI](images/RadioUI.png?raw=true)

-You can run it between multiple computers if your router is configured not to drop multicast packets.
-The protocol also supports recovery from packet loss so with the right buffer and packet sizes you should get pretty decent sound for all your receivers.
+You can run it among multiple computers if your router is configured not to drop multicast packets.
+The protocol also supports recovery from packet loss, so with the right buffer and packet sizes you should get pretty decent sound for all your receivers.